hkafaccessfed/virtualhome/documentation/setup/start-here.md

 ## Introduction
 Welcome to the setup documents for the AAF Virtual Home software.

 This documentation is a work in process.
 We welcome your feedback as you use these documents.
-As they are stored in git you can feel free to send a pull request with your changes.
+As they are stored in git **please send a pull request with your changes** should you identify any deficiencies.

-These documents haven't been fully vetted yet so I'd expect you might find errors, ommissions etc. You will almost certainly find speeling and error in grammar which you just did I suppose so at least we got that out of the way up front :-).

--- Bradley Beddoes

-## Timelines
+## Audience
-As a rough guide it took me 2 days to do a full server install from scratch including having firewall and general new server problems resolved.
-Your milage might vary but the process is not yet as automated as I'd one day like to see it.

-Expect to find some rough edges the guides don't cover.

-I recommend that you lock your server to your local IP for all SSH/Web Requests while undertaking this process.
-Even moreso if your server is publicly accessible.
+These documents are primarily directed at technical folk who are getting a Virtual Home instance up and running.

+Ensuring the environment in which you operate is secure and follows best practices is solely the responsibility of the deployer.

+That said, we do consider any deficiencies in best practice located in these documents as a bug that we'd like to have solved via the afore-mentioned pull request mechanism.

 ## Following the guides
 You'll want to read the guides in the following order.
 After each one is complete you'll have progressed a complete part of the installation process.